readyready15728/misc/agonia-notes.md

   spirit during 24 hours."
 - "You can also see which spirits you have caught by going into your Kill List and then Spirit List."
-- It is possible to get a movement buff in the capital.
+- It is possible to get a movement buff in the capital, as well as free healing.
 - A few notes on weapons:
   - Daggers are popular among the Lightfoot.
   - (One-handed) swords are good all-around weapons, paired with shields.